horselord-joe-8053/voice-aided-lang-study/Portuguese_Study/README.md

-# Portuguese Numbers TTS System 🇧🇷🎵
+# Portuguese Study with Voice Aid System 🇧🇷🎵

 A comprehensive system for generating Portuguese text with numbers and converting them to speech using multiple TTS providers, with detailed cost monitoring and analytics.